 The Photoshop workshop conducted by the lecturers at JCU gave the Shalom year 11 and 12 Art and ICT students the opportunity to use software that they had not previously used.
 The students manipulated and distorted photos to place themselves with their favorite celebrities.
 The students really enjoyed the excursion and have commented on how much fun the activities were.
 The enthusiasm of the students was fantastic to watch as was their effort in completing the given tasks.This has now prompted the Art and ICT departments to install Photoshop onto the school computers so that they can continue their skills in digital imagery.
 The gift bags students received at the excursion were an added bonus which was really appreciated as each student wanted to keep their work but didn’t have access to their own USBs.Tegan Nuttle ~ Art Teacher

 Northern Beaches High

-The workshop was engaging and fun for all students.Students learnt some of the basic tools in Adobe Photoshop through a fun and practical activity.Students are now also more aware of the courses offered by the School of Creative Arts at JCU, as well as the careers they could have in the arts.
+The workshop was engaging and fun for all students.Students learnt some of the basic tools in Adobe Photoshop through a fun and practical activity.Students are now also more aware of the courses offered by the Creative Arts at JCU, as well as the careers they could have in the arts.
 The USB flash wrist bands that were given to the students were a great hit.Thank you.We are looking forward to the next workshop.Paula Adams-Thompson ~ Art Teacher